KundwaBruno/register_company_demo/README.md

 ## Technologies Used

-<h3>Main</h3>

 - <a href="https://react.dev/" target="_blank">React Js</a>
 - <a href="https://nextjs.org/" target="_blank">NextJs</a>
 - <a href="https://tailwindcss.com/" target="_blank">Tailwind CSS</a>
 - <a href="https://ant.design/" target="_blank">Firebase</a>

-<h3>Routing</h3>

-This project uses NextJs pages directory for routing. <a href="https://nextjs.org/docs/pages" target="_blank">Read more</a> here.

-<h3>Git Hooks</h3>

-This project uses husky for git hooks.
-Hooks runs in two ways.
-Upon commiting and upon pushing to ensure code consistency and effective collaboration.
-Hooks used are explained below

-`pre-commit` : This hooks fixes all linting erros and format codes for consistency. </br>
-`pre-push` : This hook runs build in order to ensure that codes pushed are well run without build errors.

 ## Scripts